MiNombreEsPablo/MiNombreEsPablo/README.md

 # Hey, I'm Pablo 👋
 Welcome to my GitHub profile!

-I'm a full stack developer from Chile 🇨🇱 based in Japan 🇯🇵, with expertise in strategic project management and web development.\
+I'm a full stack developer, with expertise in strategic project management and web development.
 I've successfully scaled startups by implementing data-driven strategies.
 I'm looking to put my business and technical skills to use as a full stack developer.

 ## 💬 Let's Connect